Historic District Commission

 The following reference materials are available in the Building Department and the Library:

-If you should have any other questions, please call the Historic District Coordinator at (860) 721-2836.
+If you should have any other questions, please contact the Historic District Coordinator at (860) 721-2836 or via email at firstname.lastname@example.org .